Summer at Camp Orkila

 people kayak

-Outtrip Assistant director Positions
+Outtrip Assistant director

 Key member of the Teen Expedition director team that supports the functions of overnight, day trip and large scale expeditions programing.
 They are responsible for planning and organizing trip packing (food and gear) for all programs and the ordering of food & equipment while overseeing the maintenance of all trip gear.
 This position requires experience with expedition programs and strong organizational and logistical skills.